Tax 101: The Expanded 2021 Child Tax Credit

 If the advance payments received are less than a taxpayer’s actual eligible Child Tax Credit, the taxpayer will claim the additional credit on their 2021 income tax return.

 When the taxpayers file the 2021 income tax return, the Child Tax Credit will then be calculated based on the 2021 income and family situation.
-The advance payments will reduce the calculated child tax credit for 2021.
+The advance payments will reduce the calculated 2021 Child Tax Credit as reported on the 2021 tax return.
 If advance payments exceed the eligible 2021 credit, the taxpayers may have to repay the excess amount depending on 2021 modified AGI.

 Taxpayer 3 Example